Intel: Intel Inside

-Mion felt that the public didn't really need to fully understand why Intel chips were better, they just needed to feel they were better.
+Mion felt that the public did not really need to fully understand why Intel chips were better, they just needed to feel they were better.
 So Mion proposed a market test.
 Intel would pay for a MicroAge billboard somewhere saying, "If you're buying a personal computer, make sure it has Intel inside."
 In turn, MicroAge would put "Intel Inside" stickers on the Intel-based computers in their stores in that area.
 To make the test easier to monitor, Mion decided to do the test in Boulder, Colorado, where it had a single store.
 Virtually overnight, the sales of personal computers in that store dramatically shifted to Intel-based PCs.
 Intel very quickly adopted "Intel Inside" as its primary branding and rolled it out worldwide.
 As is often the case with computer lore, other tidbits have been combined to explain how things evolved.
 "Intel Inside" has not escaped that tendency and there are other "explanations" that had been floating around.

-Intel's branding campaign started with "The Computer Inside" tagline in 1990 in the US and Europe.
+Intel's branding campaign started with "The Computer Inside" tagline in 1990 in the U.S. and Europe.
 The Japan chapter of Intel proposed an "Intel in it" tagline and kicked off the Japanese campaign by hosting EKI-KON (meaning "Station Concert" in Japanese) at the Tokyo railway station dome on Christmas Day, December 25, 1990.
 Several months later, "The Computer Inside" incorporated the Japan idea to become "Intel Inside" which eventually elevated to the worldwide branding campaign in 1991, by Intel marketing manager Dennis Carter.
 A case study, "Inside Intel Inside", was put together by Harvard Business School.
 The five-note jingle was introduced in 1994 and by its tenth anniversary was being heard in 130 countries around the world.
 The initial branding agency for the "Intel Inside" campaign was DahlinSmithWhite Advertising of Salt Lake City.
 The Intel swirl logo was the work of DahlinSmithWhite art director Steve Grigg under the direction of Intel president and CEO Andy Grove.

 The Intel Inside advertising campaign sought public brand loyalty and awareness of Intel processors in consumer computers.
 Intel paid some of the advertiser's costs for an ad that used the Intel Inside logo and xylo-marimba jingle.

 In 2008, Intel planned to shift the emphasis of its Intel Inside campaign from traditional media such as television and print to newer media such as the Internet.
 Intel required that a minimum of 35% of the money it provided to the companies in its co-op program be used for online marketing.
 The Intel 2010 annual financial report indicated that $1.8 billion (6% of the gross margin and nearly 16% of the total net income) was allocated to all advertising with Intel Inside being part of that.

+In 2014, the Intel Inside branding was changed to reflect the new Intel Clear font.

+In April 2025, chief marketing officer Brett Hannath announced a new marketing campaign—"That's the power of Intel Inside"—to highlight the usage of Intel products across different markets and industries.